forkymcforkface/RGUI-Pi/README.md

 - pi pw: rguipi

 - The OS4 UI is half the frames and feels slow, its an incompatibility with OS4 UI and the Pi5 hardware.
 I cannot fix this since the UI is closed source.
+- If using a pi3 or pi zero2 make sure to scan for games after the first os4 boot, go to ports and apply the pi3/zero2 timings patch.
 ------------------------
 Build Sources
 - Debian Bookworm: https://www.raspberrypi.com/news/bookworm-the-new-version-of-raspberry-pi-os/